Benchmarking Website Performance on HubSpot COS

 We expected to find little variation among content management systems, however, the opposite turned out to be true.
-HubSpot emerged a clear winner, the most performant content management system in our 2013 study.
+HubSpot emerged as a clear winner, the most performant content management system in our 2013 study.

 HubSpot has since (re)launched a new CMS, the Content Optimization System (COS).
 Of course, as performance enthusiasts, the Yottaa team was curious to see if the new COS has maintained its predecessor’s high standards.